 - Additional costs over time.
 While having a pool at home will save you money on public pool memberships and fees, unfortunately, a backyard pool does come with some ongoing costs if you plan to make the most of it.
 These costs can be on items as small as toys and floating rafts for the kids, to items as large as pool covers, cages, and patio furniture.

 - Accident liability.
-Being the “cool house” in the neighborhood comes with its own set of risks, especially when you consider that drowning is the leading cause of death for children between the ages of 1 and 4.
-Having such an attraction for small children in your own backyard requires that you take extra safety precautions as well, so ensure that your outdoor space is equipped with the right safety features, and you may want to consider adjusting your homeowner’s insurance to cover accidents on your property just in case.
+Being the "cool house" in the neighborhood comes with its own set of risks, especially when you consider that drowning is the leading cause of death for children between the ages of 1 and 4.
+Having such an attraction for small children in your own backyard requires that you take extra safety precautions to ensure that your outdoor space is equipped with the right safety features.
+And you may want to consider adjusting your homeowner's insurance to cover accidents on your property just in case.

 - Required maintenance.
 Swimming pools contain a delicate balance of chemicals in order to keep them clean, and must be checked and maintained on a daily basis whenever in regular use.
 If money isn't a concern, outside pool services are readily available throughout Southwest Florida, for those looking for a more hands-free approach.
 If money is a concern, or if you prefer to handle home projects and care yourself, consider whether or not you truly have the time to invest in keeping your pool clean and usable year round.

 If you are unsure whether or not a backyard pool is the right decision for your custom home design, speak with the professionals at Harden Custom Homes by calling us today at (239) 205.5075.
 Many of our current standard home models come equipped with pools and other outdoor spaces, but as always, we are generally more than happy to accommodate any special needs or personal tastes.